maltarouti/iris-flower-classification/README.md

 <a id=evaluation></a>
 ### A. Model Evaluation and Validation 🪄
-The model evaluation was calculated using the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html?highlight=accuracy%20score#sklearn.metrics.accuracy_score) and the GridSearchCV identified the following as the optimal hyperparameters for which the model achieved a 96% accuracy score.
+The model evaluation was calculated using the [accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html?highlight=accuracy%20score#sklearn.metrics.accuracy_score) and since the GridSearchCV used the cross validation of 5 to search for the best model possible using the given parameters,it identified the following as the optimal hyperparameters for the robust model which achieved 96% accuracy score:
 ```python
 Best parameters: {'C': 10, 'max_iter': 100, 'penalty': 'l2', 'solver': 'lbfgs'}
 ```